The course takes participants through the suite of mechanical properties required for design of aircraft using carbon fibre laminates.

 Course structure

 The course content will be delivered via a mixture of lectures and tutorials with discussion sessions, problem solving and calculations.
-There will be a session in the mechanical test laboratory to view selected mechanical tests including impact and compression after impact testing.
 There will be a course dinner giving delegates an opportunity to socialise with lecturers and further discuss composites in aircraft.
-This will include a light hearted quiz on the course content with prizes for the winners.

 What you will learn